will-mccormack/CS-M148-Proj/README.md

 ### PCA and Clustering

 PCA allowed us to compress the features from 109 to 76 componenets, vastly reducing the dimensionality of our data, which allowed us to address the high dimensionality issue due to one hot encoding track_genre.
+We did not use clustering because our goal was to create a predictive model, which clustering does not contribute towards.

 ### Neural Networks